 Part of these experiences and dispositions forms adolescence.
 Intertwined with it are changes, new chances and re-allocations, which are effective in all areas of life.
 This topic still leads a shadow existence in the discussion about political youth education.
 But adolescence is situated at the seam between continuity and discontinuity, between stability and change.
-Here we find connecting points for political education (Author 3 2012).
+Here we find connecting points for political education (Schröder 2012).

 Regarding the content of political education, current questions or experiences in the living and working environment must be the starting point.
-It stays important to target connections starting from specific topics, because political education is primarily joining the dots (Eis, Lösch, Author 3, & Steffens 2015).
+It stays important to target connections starting from specific topics, because political education is primarily joining the dots (Eis, Lösch, Schröder, & Steffens 2015).

 As interviews in our study proved, commitment and political awareness can only develop if the various areas of action are complimentary and augmented.
-From the viewpoint of providers and organizers special attention should be given to working in networks or linking competence between working in youth organizations, youth clubs, close to school institutions and youth educational centers (Author 3 2014).
+From the viewpoint of providers and organizers special attention should be given to working in networks or linking competence between working in youth organizations, youth clubs, close to school institutions and youth educational centers (Schröder 2014).

 Obviously, social activities are fields where young people with educationally distant backgrounds more easily enter and participate than in mainly political ones.
 These adolescents are particularly dependent on social approval as it was more or less denied to them by their origin.
-Political education must strive for and support the bridging between the social to the political again and again (Balzter & Author 3 2014).
+Political education must strive for and support the bridging between the social to the political again and again (Balzter & Schröder 2014).

 Bibliography